JohnVCS/fossologyFunTime/README.md

         stakeholders and interests
                 decision maker/manager who want's to see spdx information preconditions
-                "what needs to be avaialble"
-                can be technical
-                        valid pom file
+          valid pom file and prebuilt artifact
-                        proper connections with maven/maven central
+          proper connections with dosocs db and maven central success scenario
-        success scenario
                 tree information in the database
         failed end condition